 Kayaking on the Columbia River

 The plan for Sunday was to go kayaking, and I let Laurie know that since our kayaks are inflatables, I prefer to kayak on calm water such as lakes and ponds.
 Tresa suggested Warehouse Beach, so off we went to Wallula Lake.
 Little did we know that this “lake” is part of the Columbia River!
 It doesn’t actually meet the formal definition, but resembles more of an inlet or bay.
 At that point I couldn’t back out so went for it.
-The lake’s configuration resulted in rougher waters with waves that crashed over the top of my kayak before I was able to get me or the dog in.
+The lake’s configuration resulted in rougher waters with waves that crashed over the top of my kayak before I was able to get myself or the dog in.
 Amber, on the other hand managed to stay dry getting into her kayak.
 And then Laurie in all her cousinly love thought to catch my plight on her phone and post to Facebook!
 Oh well, it was fun and the water with the cool breeze felt wonderful in the 100 degree weather.

 Amber Kayaking on the Columbia River